How to Engage Customers & Increase Sales With an Email Welcome Series

 7. Offer a Discount

-If the subscriber resists buying, you may need to sweeten the deal with a discount.
-Sometimes that’s all the customer needs to push them over the edge.
-Make sure to add an expiration date to your coupon to encourage them to act quickly.
+If the subscriber hasn’t purchased yet, you may need to sweeten the deal with a discount.
+Sometimes, that’s all the customer needs to make a purchase.
+Just make sure to add an expiration date to your coupon to encourage them to act quickly.

-Michaels craft store knows its customers are bargain shoppers, so they aren’t afraid to lead their welcome series with a discount as a thank you for subscribing.
+Michaels Craft Store knows its customers are bargain shoppers, so it isn’t afraid to lead its welcome series with a discount as a “thank you” for subscribing.

 8. Ask for a Rating, Review, or Testimonial

-If ratings, reviews, and testimonials are important for your business, use an email in your welcome series to ask for help.
-Send them to the right page to submit their review or have them simply reply to your email.
+Ratings, reviews, and testimonials are important for any business.
+Be sure to use an email in your welcome series to ask for feedback.
+You can simply send them to the right page to submit their review or have them reply to your email.

 Welcome Series and Broadcasts

-But if you send a broadcast to a subscriber who’s also receiving the welcome series at the same time, they could end up with a lot of emails in their inbox.
+However, if you send a broadcast email to a subscriber who’s also receiving the welcome series at the same time, they could end up with a lot of emails in their inbox.
 This problem is compounded if they manage to get on other drip sequences at the same time.

-Too many emails in a short period of time mean your recipients will unsubscribe, even if those emails are otherwise valuable.
-No one wants you to clog their inbox.
+Too many emails in a short period of time means your recipients will unsubscribe, even if those emails are otherwise valuable.
+No one wants to have an email inbox full of emails from you.

-So it’s important to configure your email marketing automation software carefully.
-Make sure anyone who is currently receiving a welcome series (or any sequence) is excluded from your broadcast emails.
+So, it’s important to configure your email marketing automation software carefully.
+Ensure anyone currently receiving a welcome series (or any sequence) is excluded from your broadcast emails.

 Measure Your Results

-Unlike an email blast, your welcome series drips out over time.
-This means you can make optimizations to improve its performance.
-Use your email marketing automation software to measure each email in your welcome series.
-Make continual tweaks to your subject lines and body content to get those click-through rates and open rates as high as possible.
+Be sure to use your email marketing automation software to track each email in your welcome series.
+Make tweaks to your subject lines and body content to get click-through and open rates as high as possible.

-Email welcome sequences are a key way to engage new customers and build deeper relationships.
-Now that you understand how they work, build yours as soon as you can.
-Optimize over time and it won’t be long before you see higher engagement and – hopefully – higher sales.
+Email welcome sequences are key to engaging new customers and subscribers as well as building deeper relationships.
+Now that you understand how they work build yours as soon as you can.
+Optimize your email series over time.
+It won’t be long before you see higher engagement and, ultimately, more sales.

 Disclosure: Our content is reader-supported.
 This means if you click on some of our links, then we may earn a commission.
 We only recommend products that we believe will add value to our readers.